RenneManny/TA-AC-BACKEND-session-based-authentication-TNaaag/block-BNaadx/index.md

 writeCode

-Design an e-commerce site where we have 2 different logins
+De sign an e-commerce site where we have 2 different logins

 - admin login
 - user login